kazurayam/VisualInspectionTutorial/docs/index.md

         }
     }

+### Sorting the entries by SortKeys

+I want to sort the entries in the `index` so that the entry with `"step": "01"` comes first, the entry with `"step": "02"` second, and the entry with `"step": "03"` third.
-## 6th example : generate a HTML report of a MaterialList
+== 6th example : generate a HTML report of a MaterialList

         private Store store;
         @BeforeEach